copasetickid/draftsman/README.md

 # Returns whether or not this item has been published at any point in its lifecycle.
 widget.published?

-# Sets `:published_at` attribute to now and saves to the database immediately.
-widget.publish!

 # Returns whether or not this item has been trashed via `draft_destruction`.
 widget.trashed?
 ```